Article Overview: Things to Do in Crater Lake National Park

 Depth of Crater Lake: Crater Lake is the deepest lake in the United States and the seventh deepest in the world, with a depth of nearly 2,000 feet.

-The Best Time to Visit Crater Lake National Park is during the Summer when temperatures are warm, and the wildflower meadows are exploding with kaleidoscopic colors.
-For peak wildflower viewing I recommend the first couple of weeks in August.
+- The Best Time to Visit Crater Lake National Park is during the Summer when temperatures are warm, and the wildflower meadows are exploding with kaleidoscopic colors.
+For peak wildflower viewing I recommend the first couple of weeks in August when the mosquitoes are receding from their peak terror.

 Top 20 Best Things to Do at Crater Lake